TL;DR

 - Advanced Diagnostics on Demand: The specialist will likely recommend an endoscopy (a camera test to look at your oesophagus and stomach).
 Privately, this can be arranged within days of your consultation.
 This is the gold standard for diagnosing GORD, hiatus hernias, inflammation (oesophagitis), and Barrett's Oesophagus.

 - A Clear Treatment Plan: With a swift, definitive diagnosis, your consultant can create a targeted treatment plan.
-This might involve powerful medications not always available as a first-line NHS treatment, or recommendations for lifestyle changes.
+This might involve powerful medications not typically available as a first-line NHS treatment, or recommendations for lifestyle changes.

 - Access to Surgical Options: If the condition is new, severe, and requires surgical intervention (like a fundoplication), your PMI policy would typically cover the entire procedure, including the hospital stay and post-operative care.